 - a.
 Walkways shall be a minimum of four feet wide, hard-surfaced, and paved with concrete, stone, tile, brick, or comparable material. - b.
 Where a required walkway crosses driveways, parking areas, or loading areas, it must be clearly identifiable. - c.
-Where a required walkway is parallel and adjacent to an auto travel lane, it must be raised or separated from the auto travel lane by a raised curb at least four inches high or other physical barrier. - d.
-Lighting shall be provided per Section 15-2015, Outdoor Lighting and Illumination.
+Where a required walkway is parallel and adjacent to an auto travel lane, it must be raised or separated from the auto travel lane by a raised curb at least four inches high -or other physical barrier. - d.
+Lighting shall be provided per Section 15-162015, Outdoor Lighting and Illumination.

 A. Building Articulation.
-All street-facing façades must include at least one projection or recess at least two feet in depth for every 25 horizontal feet of exterior wall.
-Such projections and recesses may be grouped rather than evenly spaced in 25 foot modules.
+All street-facing façades must include at least one horizontal or vertical projection or recess at least four-two feet in depth, or two projections or recesses at least 2.5 feet in depth, for every 25 horizontal feet of exterior wall.
+If located on a building with two or more stories, vertical articulation elements must be greater than one story in height, and Such projections and recesses may be grouped rather than evenly spaced in 25 foot modules.